cideM/blog/content/blog/learning_lens/index.md

 _1 modifierFn (first, second) = (, second) <$> modifierFn first
 ```

 The type checker is happy, at least that I got right.
 The tuple section came from hlint by the way.
-I do know that it's a thing and it's not hard to use but I put that in the "stabbing with a tiny :knife:" category.
+I do know that it's a thing and it's not hard to use but I put that in the "stabbing with a tiny knife" category.
 Layers of syntactic sugar eventually add up to obscure code (insert quote about Golang here).

 The above function doesn't feel right, because I'm sure there's a clever way to make it ~~less explicit and harder to understand~~ more idiomatic.